-Aloo Tikki Recipe || Aloo Kabab Recipe || Potato Cutlets Recipe With Step by Step Photos and Video…..
+Aloo Tikki Recipe || Aloo Kabab Recipe || Potato Cutlets Recipe With Step-by-Step Photos and Video…..

-Aloo Tikki or Aloo Kababs are the easiest and most delicious side dishes or also evening snacks.WORD Aloo Tikki comes from our neighbor country India. in Pakistan, people call it Aloo Kabab or Potato Cutlets. both countries love to eat of all age groups people. especially kids crazy about potatoes.
+Aloo Tikki or Aloo Kababs are the easiest and most delicious side dishes or also evening snacks.WORD Aloo Tikki comes from our neighboring country India. in Pakistan, people call it Aloo Kabab or Potato Cutlets. both countries love to eat of all age groups people. especially kids crazy about potatoes.

 Aloo kabab has also another name Patty.
 Tikki is called in Hindi and called Patty in English some people is called it Cutlets.
-I have also shared different types of aloo kabab recipes on my blog you can check out by clicking the given links below
+I have also shared different types of aloo kabab recipes on my blog you can check them out by clicking the given links below

 In India, Aloo Tikki is made with stuffing like peas masala or Paneer masala ETC but here I brought some changes to make it in my style.
 I added some spiced meat by shredding them to enhance the taste since in Pakistan people love meaty recipes instead of veggies only

-Hopefully, all will love it and if you are vegetarian/vegan or something health issues then can be skipped and add some spiced paneer, and peas by adding the same spices that I added to meat
+Hopefully, all will love it and if you are vegetarian/vegan or have something health issues then can be skipped and add some spiced paneer, and peas by adding the same spices that I added to the meat

-For the best result follow my detailed step-by-step photo, video and instructions tips and video below
+For the best result follow my detailed step-by-step photo, video, and instructions tips and video below

 About Aloo Tikki:

-Aloo Tikki or aloo kabab is the most popular snack in the subcontinent. made with boiled and mashed potatoes, spiced and herbs these Pakistani-style potato patties are shallow-fried or pan-fried to perfection until crisp
+Aloo Tikki or aloo kabab is the most popular snack in the subcontinent. made with boiled and mashed potatoes, spiced, and herbs these Pakistani-style potato patties are shallow-fried or pan-fried to perfection until crisp

-- As I told above I added some spiced beef meat that you can add by choice chicken, mutton, or lamb.
+- As I told above I added some spiced beef meat that you can add by choice of chicken, mutton, or lamb.

 - I made the Tikki by mixing aloo meat mixture spices and herbs. these are crazy delicious and addictive. to make the plain aloo Tikki simply skip making the stuffing or mixing. you can make plain Tikki thin or thick to your liking.

-- Boiling potatoes correctly is the crucial step to make crisp and firm potato patties. boil them just until fork tender, overcooked potatoes often turn mushy and become paste-like due to the excess moisture
+- Boiling potatoes correctly is the crucial step to making crisp and firm potato patties. boil them just until fork tender, overcooked potatoes often turn mushy and become paste-like due to the excess moisture

 - Mushy potatoes will need lots of flour or bread crumbs to reduce the moisture